Last Updated: March 2018

 Once you’ve gotten your fill of ruins, head to the large pyramid ruin, known as Castillo (Castle), which looks like this (pictured below).

 On the backside of the Castillo, you’ll find a sign that explains what a Sacbe is (it’s a roadway the Mayans built).
 Just beyond that sign, you’ll see the actual Sacbe itself.

 Go on and walk down that trail.
 After about a five-minute walk down the Sacbe, you’ll reach a sign about the Sian Ka’an Reserve.
 Behind that Sian Ka’an sign, you’ll see a palapa ticket booth.
 This is where you’ll be charged $50 pesos per person to enter the boardwalk.

 From this point onward you’ll be on this wooden path through the lush Yucatan growth.
 It’s a scenic slow 10-15 minute walk through the jungle marsh.

 Observation Tower: A few minutes before exiting you’ll come across an observation tower, which is definitely worth the steep climb to take in the nice view before continuing further down the boardwalk.

 Once the boardwalk ends, the path opens up and you’ll clearly see the lagoon.
 Here, you’ll find the boat dock and a few guides hanging around.
-If you’re a penny-pincher and just want to check Sian Ka’an off of your UNESCO World Heritage bucket list, you can do that, and turn back.
-But there’s really not too much to see from shore.
+If you’re a penny-pincher and just want to tick Sian Ka’an off of your UNESCO World Heritage bucket list, you can do that, and turn back.
+But there’s really not too much to see from the shore of the lagoon.
 As such, we instead highly recommend taking in the full experience of a boat ride through the area, which includes a swim and float down a mangrove canal!

 So from here, it’s time to go have a chat with the boat guides.